worldofmarcus/project-portfolio-2/README.md

 # Design Choices

 * ### Color Scheme
-  The color scheme chosen for 'Memory of Queen Oblivion' was extracted from the background image for the game with the online service[Coolors](https://coolors.co/image-picker).
-The coolors are a mix of different shades of gray, Smoky black and a more red tone called Rosewood.
-Quite straight forward colors that all are in the darker spectrum of colors.
-Th reason why I chose a darker tone was because of the game story and game type.
+  The color scheme chosen for 'Memory of Queen Oblivion' was extracted from the background image for the game with the online service [Coolors](https://coolors.co/).
+The colors are a mix of different shades of gray, Smoky black and a red tone called Rosewood.
+All colors are very straight forward and in the darker spectrum of colors.
+The reason why I chose these darker tones was because of the game story and game type.
 I wanted the feeling to be a little bit mysterious.
-Though the colors are quite dark there is still good readability and contrast.
+Though the colors are quite dark they still offer good readability and contrast.

 ![Color Palette image](readme/assets/images/coolors_palette.png)

 * ### Typography
   The fonts used for the game are 'Kaushan Script' and 'Amatic SC'.
 Fallback font for both of them is sans-serif.

   * 'Kaushan Script' is used for the game logo and the scoreboard.
-It is little bit harder to read than a more regular font like Amatic SC but I wanted to use it because it fits the mysterious / fairy-tale context better.
+The font is a little bit harder to read than a more regular font like Amatic SC but I wanted to use it because it fits the mysterious / fairy-tale context better.

-  * 'Amatic SC' was chosen for all the text besides the logo.
+  * 'Amatic SC' was chosen for all the text besides the logo and the scoreboard.
 It has a little bit of hand-written style to it which I really liked.
 It fits the game perfectly!

 ![Google Fonts Kaushan Script](readme/assets/images/google_fonts_kaushan_script.png)
 ![Google Fonts Amatic SC](readme/assets/images/google_fonts_amatic_sc.png)